yahshun/SymposiumTS/class3/lab1/lab1.rst

 - How to use two data consumers to visualize statistics from Telemetry Streaming.

-This lab will go through initial setup and add you to the Telemetry Streaming Agility 2020 workstation.
+This lab will go through initial setup and add you to the Telemetry Streaming Symposium 2021 workstation.

 Follow these steps to complete this lab: